 What's the Advance Premium Tax Credit and How Does It Work?

 Because of the Affordable Care Act, many people who buy their own health insurance can get financial assistance that lowers their costs.
 This assistance is called a subsidy.
-There are two kinds of subsidies: the advance premium tax credit and cost sharing reduction.
+There are two kinds of health insurance subsidies: the advance premium tax credit and cost sharing reduction.

 The advance premium tax credit goes toward your health insurance premium — what you pay each month to maintain your health coverage.